cristianbote/hnpwa-vanilla/README.md

 1. Clone the repo
 1. Run `npm install`
-1. Run `npm run dev` and would spun up a firebase locally served server.
+1. Run `npm run dev` and would spun up a server locally and watch

 ## Details